aidswidjaja/study/index.md

 ### Help!
 The search function doesn't work!

 I'm currently waiting on a bugfix from the developers of Just the Docs, the Jekyll theme I'm using to host this website.
-Currently the rake command in bundle fails due to some unescaped ampersands.
+Currently the `rake` command in bundle fails due to some unescaped ampersands in the code lol.
 Once the fix is released search will be available on this site.
 In the meantime, you can use `Ctrl` + `F` or `Cmd` + `F` to search for text on a page.

 ### How much have you already completed?